Booking A Park or Sports Fields in Gibsons

 - Your application will be reviewed to ensure that it is complete.
 If necessary, you will be contacted for more information.

-- An application will not be processed until all required information has been received.
+- An application will not be processed until all required information and fees have been received.

 - The submission of an application does NOT allow you any rights to the Town land.
 A public use permit, if issued, grants this authority.